Mael-zys/CV-note-figure/README.md

-# CV-note-figure
+# Paper note

-The figures for my reading paper note
+My notes for self-surpervised learning (SSL) and vision and language pretraining (VLP) papers.